remreren/realtime-chat/README.md

    - go to the `realtime-chat-ui`
    - run `npm i` or `yarn` to install deps
    - run using `npm run dev` or `yarn dev`
+3. [ALTERNATIVE] for serving the legacy ui:
+   - go to the ui folder
+   - run `python -m http.server 8000` or `npx http-server -p 8000`